-You can read Glenda Reed’s essay “The Good Captain” in the 2016 Winter issue of Creative Nonfiction.
+You can read Glenda Reed’s essay “The Good Captain” in issue 58 of the literary journal Creative Nonfiction.

 The Good Captain